Cap off your public health education and gain an important professional credential by taking the Certified in Public

-- Students select the "student and alumni" registration link on the CPH exam registration web page.
-This brings you to the CPH site.
-Select the red "Apply Now" button in the middle of the page to begin the registration process.
+- Once you are logged in, select the orange "Apply Now" button in the middle of the page to begin the registration process.

 - Complete the registration pages by entering in your contact information, demographic information and affiliations (if applicable).